-(a) designs appropriate opportunities for students to work independently, in small groups and in large groups;
+(a) designing appropriate opportunities for students to work independently, in small groups and in large groups;

-(b) selects from a variety of teaching methods such as demonstrations, lecture, student-initiated work, group work, questioning, and independent practice for specific instructional goals and purposes;
+(b) selecting from a variety of teaching methods such as demonstrations, lecture, student-initiated work, group work, questioning, and independent practice for specific instructional goals and purposes;

-(c) integrates into instruction a variety of resources such as print and non-print materials, manipulatives, on-line resources, and technology;
+(c) integrating into instruction a variety of resources such as print and non-print materials, manipulatives, on-line resources, and technology;

-(d) demonstrates understanding and appropriate application of learning styles, modalities, and intelligence theories;
+(d) demonstrating understanding and appropriate application of learning styles, modalities, and intelligence theories; and

-(e) designs and implements necessary modifications and adaptations in instruction and library curriculum so that students with disabilities have access in the least restrictive environment.
+(e) designing and implementing necessary modifications and adaptations in instruction and library curriculum so that students with disabilities have access in the least restrictive environment.

-(3) The librarian-teacher communicates with and obtains feedback from students in a manner that enhances student learning and understanding:
+(3) The librarian-teacher communicates with and obtains feedback from students in a manner that enhances student learning and understanding by:

-(a) explains, demonstrates, or communicates the relevance of topics and activities;
+(a) explaining, demonstrating, or communicating the relevance of topics and activities;

-(b) consistently communicates to students the instructional intent, directions or plan;
+(b) consistently communicating to students the instructional intent, directions, or plan;

-(c) establishes and states expectations for student performance;
+(c) establishing and stating expectations for student performance;

-(d) presents directions and explanations in a variety of ways to ensure student understanding.
+(d) presenting directions and explanations in a variety of ways to ensure student understanding.

-(4) The librarian-teacher effectively utilizes student assessment techniques and procedures:
+(4) The librarian-teacher effectively utilizes student assessment techniques and procedures by:

-(a) communicates with students about their learning;
+(a) communicating with students about their learning;

-(b) selects appropriate strategies for specific learning outcomes and adjusts instruction using ongoing assessment;
+(b) selecting appropriate strategies for specific learning outcomes and adjusts instruction using ongoing assessment; and

-(c) documents observations of student learning using tools such as anecdotal records, consultations with teachers and/or logs.
+(c) documenting observations of student learning using tools, such as anecdotal records, consultations with teachers or logs.

-(5) The librarian-teacher comprehends the principles of student growth, development and learning, and applies them appropriately:
+(5) The librarian-teacher comprehends the principles of student growth, development, and learning, and applies them appropriately by:

-(a) integrates into instruction cognitive thinking skills such as critical thinking, problem-solving, divergent thinking, inquiry, and decision-making;
+(a) integrating into instruction cognitive thinking skills such as critical thinking, problem-solving, divergent thinking, inquiry, and decision-making;

-(b) adapts teaching techniques that address student learning levels, rates, styles and special needs, as well as diverse interests and backgrounds;
+(b) adapting teaching techniques that address student learning levels, rates, styles and special needs, as well as diverse interests and backgrounds;

-(c) adapts materials and media that address student learning levels, rates, styles and special needs, as well as diverse interests and backgrounds.
+(c) adapting materials and media that address student learning levels, rates, styles and special needs, as well as diverse interests and backgrounds.

-(6) The librarian-teacher recognizes student diversity and creates an atmosphere conducive to the promotion of positive student involvement and self-concept:
+(6) The librarian-teacher recognizes student diversity and creates an atmosphere conducive to the promotion of positive student involvement and self-concept by:

-(a) acknowledges and validates the ideas, learning needs, interests, and feelings of students with disabilities, and/or from culturally and linguistically diverse backgrounds (e.g., Native Americans, Hispanic Americans, African Americans, Asian Americans, as well as other recent immigrant groups);
+(a) acknowledging and validating the ideas, learning needs, interests, and feelings of students with disabilities, and from culturally and linguistically diverse backgrounds, including Native Americans, Hispanic Americans, African Americans, Asian Americans, and other recent immigrant groups;

-(b) demonstrates an awareness of the influences of context, disability, language and culture on students learning;
+(b) demonstrating an awareness of the influences of context, disability, language and culture on students learning;

-(c) designs opportunities for each student to succeed based on individual learning needs;
+(c) designing opportunities for each student to succeed based on individual learning needs;

-(d) designs learning experiences that promote creativity as well as critical and divergent thinking;
+(d) designing learning experiences that promote creativity as well as critical and divergent thinking;

-(e) designs opportunities that require and reinforce student responsibility for their own behavior and learning;
+(e) designing opportunities that require and reinforce student responsibility for their own behavior and learning;

-(f) develops students’ self-esteem, motivation, character, and sense of civic responsibility;
+(f) developing students’ self-esteem, motivation, character, and sense of civic responsibility; and

-(g) establishes and communicates high expectations for all students.
+(g) establishing and communicating high expectations for all students.

 (7) The librarian-teacher models and promotes collaborative planning:

-(a) participates in informal or formal collaborative curriculum planning with teaching staff;
+(a) participating in informal or formal collaborative curriculum planning with teaching staff;

-(b) collaborates with teaching staff to identify student information needs;
+(b) collaborating with teaching staff to identify student information needs; and

-(c) promotes collaborative opportunities to design authentic learning tasks and informal assessments.
+(c) promoting collaborative opportunities to design authentic learning tasks and informal assessments.

-(8) The librarian-teacher organizes and manages the library in accordance with established written policies and procedures:
+(8) The librarian-teacher organizes and manages the library in accordance with established written policies and procedures by:

-(a) adjusts the organization of the library according to observation of patron needs;
+(a) adjusting the organization of the library according to observation of patron needs;

-(b) solicits patron input to select resources that support instructional priorities as well as recreational and informational needs of patrons;
+(b) soliciting patron input to select resources that support instructional priorities as well as recreational and informational needs of patrons;

-(c) applies collection development techniques including needs analysis, evaluation, selection and deselection of resources;
+(c) applying collection development techniques including needs analysis, evaluation, selection, and deselection of resources;

-(d) assesses the collection annually based on currency, size and balance and develops a collection development plan;
+(d) assessing the collection annually based on currency, size, and balance and develops a collection development plan;

-(e) conducts regular periodic inventories and analyzes inventory reports;
+(e) conducting regular periodic inventories and analyzing inventory reports;

-(f) seeks input from learning community on perceived needs for library improvement and adjusts library program and services accordingly;
+(f) seeking input from learning community on perceived needs for library improvement and adjusts library program and services accordingly; and

-(g) develops library awareness through promotional materials.
+(g) developing library awareness through promotional materials.